microsoft/frontend-bootcamp/step2-05/demo/README.md

 ### Action

-[Actions](https://redux.js.org/basics/actions) are messages that represent some event, such as a user's action or a network request.
+[Actions](https://redux.js.org/basics/actions) are serializable JSON messages that represent some event, such as a user's action or a network request.
 With the aid of _reducers_, they affect the overall state.
+At the minimum, it should contain a `type` key.
+Sometimes it contains additional data as a _payload_.

 ### Store

 The [store](https://redux.js.org/basics/store) consists of a **state tree**, a **dispatcher**, and **reducers**.

-1. A state tree is a **singleton**, **serializable**, **immutable** json data.
+1. The **state tree** is a _singleton_, _serializable_, _immutable_ json data.
 It is updated from one snapshot to another through `reducers`.

-2. A dispatcher accepts actions passing them to the reducers.
+2. The **dispatcher** accepts actions passing them to the reducers.

-3. Reducers are functions that take in the current state tree and an action, producing the next snapshot of the state tree.
+3. **Reducers** are functions that take in the current state tree and an action, producing the next snapshot of the state tree.

 # Creating the Redux store